MENASCI

 Fog harp makes water from air

+'Fog nets have been used for many decades in many parts of the world including Africa and the Middle East.
 The largest fog collection project in the world is in Morocco, where over 600 square meters of nets provide drinking water to hundreds in a region severely hit by droughts induced by climate change.
 With water crises looming in many parts of the world, devising innovative and sustainable ways to gain access to clean water is essential.

 Now, researchers at Virginia Tech University have developed a new design that they say has three times the efficiency of regular fog nets.
 They call it a "harp," because its vertical pattern of wires makes it resemble the string instrument.'